Gizra/zariz/README.md

 ### Working with Snapshots

 Snapshots holds information about the content of a branch at a certain time.
-This is done by simply holding the last node ID that existed.
-The last node ID can keep changing as long as the snapshot is not locked.
-Once the snapshot is locked it can no longer change.
+This is done by simply holding the last entity ID (e.g. node) that existed.
+The last entity ID can keep changing as long as the snapshot is not locked.

 ```php
 // Get the last snapshot from a branch.